koshish/RCIP/Whitepaper.md

 Review Capital has 6 board members in core team.

 ## Tokenomics of Utility Token
-Utility Token will not be having max supply of 10,000 Tokens per epoch.
+Utility Token will be having max supply of 10,000 Tokens per epoch.
 Utility token is a ZRC-2 compliant fungible token which will primarily act as a reward incentives to news writers, validators, protocol developers and treasury (grants).
 It costs 0.1 Utility token to submit an article and 10 Utility tokens to submit an advertisement.
 Maximum of 10,000 Utility tokens are minted per rewards cycle.
 Reward minting triggers at the end of epoch.
-These newly minted RECAP tokens are distributed to writers, validators, developers and treasury (grants).
+These newly minted Utility tokens are distributed to writers, validators, developers and treasury (grants).
 News writers get reward based on Trust Score of news & validators get reward based on their Profile Score.

 Tokens are distributed in the ratio of 3:3:2:2 among Writers, Validators, Developers, Treasury.
 There will be no tokens minted until the end of epoch.